Book-Ethical-Hacking/Book-Ethical-Hacking.github.io/docs/ethical-hacking-chapter-12.md

 ### Chapter XII
 {: .no_toc}

-## Chapter XII, Ethical-Hacking Challenges in Legal Frameworks, Investigation, Prosecution, and Sentencing
+## Ethical-Hacking Challenges in Legal Frameworks, Investigation, Prosecution, and Sentencing

 There is often a false belief among law makers that if the right legislation is enacted, and if enough resources are allocated to the task, that the law can rise to the challenge and overcome a myriad of obstacles to combat cyber security and cybercrime.
 Cybercrime investigations, whether it be for online-identity theft, selling counterfeit products via spam, or hacking (unauthorized access, modification of or impairment/interference with data or data systems), involve unique challenges.
 The challenges involve difficulty with the harmonization of laws, jurisdictional issues, resource implications, lack of training, ambiguity in terms of how a criminal provision will be interpreted alongside human-rights protections, and, above all, a host of technical hurdles that makes tracing back to the “offender” difficult.
 In spite of advances in machine learning, big-data techniques, and artificial intelligence, attribution remains a formidable challenge.
 If these hurdles are overcome, there remain issues with inconsistency in sentencing and, where relevant, in determining appropriate damages.
 These challenges are the same for ethical hacking